savevsgames/Medical_RAG_Vector_Uploader/MGCXT.md

     UPDATE public.agents
     SET status = 'terminated', terminated_at = now()
     WHERE user_id = user_uuid
-        AND status IN ('active', 'initializing')
+        AND public.agents.status IN ('active', 'initializing')
         AND terminated_at IS NULL;

     -- Create new agent session